Ethorbit/SteamDeck-SteamOS-Guides/README.md

 └─nvme0n1p9                      2G
 ```

-As you can see, there are are two SteamOS nvme partitions with the label 'var' and size of 256M: mount the first one.
+As you can see, there are are two SteamOS partitions with the label 'var' and size of 256M: mount the first one.

 `mount /dev/nvme0n1p6 /mnt`